 Under existing law, the State Engineer may exempt from the application of chapter 534 of NRS, relating to underground water and wells, the use of water from a well for a domestic use or purpose if the use or purpose directly relates to a single-family dwelling and the draught does not exceed 1,800 gallons per day.
-(NRS 534.013, 534.180) Sections 1, 4, 5 and [7] 6 of this bill quantify the maximum limit of domestic use of underground water from a well as 2 acre feet per year instead of 1,800 gallons per day.
-Sections 1, 4, 6 and 7 of this bill authorize a local ordinance to extend a domestic use or purpose to an accessory building of the single-family dwelling.
-Section 4 imposes additional responsibilities on the owner of a well, the local governing body or planning commission and the State Engineer if a local ordinance allows the development and use of underground water from a well for an accessory building of a single-family dwelling to qualify as a domestic use or purpose.
+(NRS 534.013, 534.180) Sections 1, 4, 5 and 6 of this bill quantify the maximum limit of domestic use of underground water from a well as 2 acre feet per year instead of 1,800 gallons per day.
+Sections 1, 4, 6 and 7 of this bill authorize a local ordinance to extend a domestic use or purpose to an accessory [building] dwelling unit of [the] a single-family dwelling.
+Section 4 imposes additional responsibilities on the owner of a well, the local governing body or planning commission and the State Engineer if a local ordinance allows the development and use of underground water from a well for an accessory [building] dwelling unit of a single-family dwelling, as defined in the local ordinance, to qualify as a domestic use or purpose.